vomdecision/take-home/instructions.md

 ## Non-Functional Requirements

-1. Place all components in the same repository, starting from this one.
+1. Place all components in the same repository, starting from this repo.
 2. Write READMEs, all code, comments and UIs in English.
-3. Write a README.md justifying your main design decisions as well as giving instructions on how to run the entire solution, including how to do the setup.
+3. Edit the README.md on the repo root justifying your design decisions as well as giving instructions on how to run the entire solution, including how to do the setup.
+You can put all information in this file or create additional README.md files in the backend and frontend dir as per your preference.
 4. Write the cleanest, clearest code you can.
 Remember someone else will have to read and understand.
 5. Document the code in such a way that a new person can quickly understand the codebase.
-At Vom we believe good code has comments, which explain the *whys* behind the code.
+At Vom we believe good code has comments, which explain the *whys* behind the code, but pay attention to not add redundant comments that just repeat the *how*.
 6. Write backend unit tests.
 7. Perform error handling on the backend.
 8. On the frontend, show the error messages returned by the backend.